References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

-The Council of the European Union adopted Directive 96/29 Euratom (the Directive) on 13 May
+The Council of the European Union adopted Directive 2013/59/Euratom on 17 January 2014.

 Radiation is the transfer of energy from a source.
 It may be in the form of electromagnetic radiation such as x-rays and gamma rays.
 It may also be in the form of particles such as neutrons and protons.
 Cosmic radiation is the collective term for the radiation which comes from the Sun (the solar component) and from the galaxies of the Universe (the galactic component).
 Cosmic radiation is ionising, i.e. it can displace charged particles from atoms.
 This can lead to the disruption of molecules in living cells.
 Processes in the cell repair most of this damage.
 Cosmic radiation consists of a complex mixture of radiations and their interactions in the atmosphere are similarly complex.
 Nevertheless, the Earth's atmosphere substantially shields the Earth from cosmic radiation, and doses of cosmic radiation are greater with increasing altitude.